-There are several varieties of cinnamon.
-In this piece I will be focusing on the genus called 'true' cinnamon that is commonly grown in Sri Lanka (Ceylon Cinnamon).
+There are several varieties of cinnamon but today we're focusing on the genus called 'true' cinnamon that is commonly grown in Sri Lanka (Ceylon Cinnamon).
 Another piece on its sister spice, cassia bark will be coming soon.

 Along with its use in the culinary world, cinnamon is also used in the perfume industry, where its essential oils form the base of many perfumes.
 A lower grade of cinnamon is used in home fragrance and the candle industry.

 And finally... did you know that South East Asians call cinnamon 'kayu manis' or sweet wood?
 Now that's a description which completely awakens the romantic in me.

 Over 30 Cinnamon Recipes For You To Try

 - Spice Box Basics: Get To Know Cassia Bark

 - Spice Box Basics: Get To Know Nutmeg

 - Spice Box Basics: Get to Know Allspice